CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    ![](../media/img89.png)

-1. Navigate to the **Indexes** tab under the **Search management** section to view the newly created Indexes, copy the Index name, and save it in a text editor for later use.
+1. Navigate to the **Indexes** tab under the **Search management** section to view the newly created Indexes, copy the Index names, and save it in a text editor for later use.

    ![](../media/img90.png)